 About PoP

-The purpose of PoP
+The purpose of PoP: Pedagogy of Play.

 The positive effect of play on children’s intellectual, social, emotional, and physical development has already been well-documented, and we take it as given that bringing more play into the institutions tasked with nurturing these skills can only be a good thing.